sfuphantom/hercules-phantom-lib/examples/UART/readme.md

-This file document HAL setup required to get UART working and how to use the drivers
+This file documents HAL setup required to get UART working and how to use the drivers